FabianoEger/tago-documentation/getstarted.rst

 Click '+ New Dashboard' on the left side bar, type the name of your dashboard, and click on 'Create'.

 Let's add one widget to show the variable *temperature*.
-Click on 'Add Widget' blue button and pick the widget *Dial*.
+Click on 'Add Widget' (the top right button), and pick the widget *Dial*.

 Start the configuration of this widget by adding the variable to be displayed.
-Type the variable name that will be sent by the device as 'temperature', click on 'add' below the name.
+Type the variable name that will be sent by the device as 'temperature', then click on 'add' below the name.
 Select your bucket [dev01], your device [dev01], and click 'OK'.
 Then, click 'Create', and your widget will be ready!

  .. raw:: html